Five Ways (Aquinas): Explanation

-This is also known as the Teleological Argument.
+This is also known as the teleological argument.
 However, it is not a "Cosmic Watchmaker" argument from design (see below).
 Instead, as the 1920 Dominican translation puts it, The fifth way is taken from the governance of the world.
 The Fifth Way uses Aristotle's final cause.
 Aristotle argued that a complete explanation of an object will involve knowledge of how it came to be (efficient cause), what material it consists of (material cause), what makes it what it is (formal cause), and the thing that it works toward (final cause).
 The concept of final causes involves the concept of dispositions or "ends": a specific goal or aim towards which something strives.
 For example, acorns regularly develop into oak trees but never into sea lions.
-The oak tree is the "end" towards which the acorn "points," its disposition, even if it fails to achieve maturity.
+The oak tree is the "end" towards which the acorn "points", its disposition, even if it fails to achieve maturity.
 The implication is that if something has an end towards which it strives, it is either because it is intelligent or because something intelligent is guiding it.

 It must be emphasized that this argument is distinct from the design argument associated with William Paley and the Intelligent Design movement.
-The latter implicitly argue that objects in the world do not have inherent dispositions or ends, but, like Paley's watch, will not naturally have a purpose unless forced to due some outside agency.
+The latter implicitly argue that objects in the world do not have inherent dispositions or ends, but, like Paley's watch, will not naturally have a purpose unless forced to due to some outside agency.
 The latter also focus on complexity and interworking parts as the effect needing explanation (e.g., that an eye has a complicated function therefore a design therefore a designer), whereas the Fifth Way takes as its starting point any regularity (e.g., that the pattern that things exist with an end itself allows us to recursively arrive at God as the ultimate source of ends without being constrained by any external end).